From the Womb to the Tomb image

 My identical twin brother Marshall and I joined the world on June 19, 1959, in La Jolla, California.
 I came out first, with Marshall, whose nickname is Mars, sliding out from our mother's womb two minutes later.
 If you're reading this, we're either old men or dead and gone.

 We have one older brother, Byron Joseph, and one younger sister, Anne Grace.
-Byron and his wife Nancy have two children, Benjamin, and Jordana.
+Byron and his wife Nancy have two children, Benjamin and Jordana.
 Anne never married and has no children.
 My siblings and I spent much of our childhood in San Diego, but our dad liked to move around so we also spent time growing up in Anchorage, Alaska, Frankfurt, Germany, and Keflavik, Iceland.

-Mars and I are turning sixty-five this month (June 2024).
+Mars and I are turning 65 this month (June 2024).
 That's a lot of years to live and we've had our share of ups and downs and good and bad experiences to go with them.
 In our early sixties we wound up living 360 miles away from each other.
 I live in Da Nang, Vietnam, and he lives in Siem Reap, Cambodia.

 My feelings for Mars are deeper and stronger than those for my other siblings.
 Twins are naturally closer, sharing a kinship that goes beyond the common ties of brother and sisterhood.
 It's like we still feed off the amniotic sac from our first nine months together, uncannily bound by an inseparable and unbreakable twin connection.
 It's a bond of love that lasts a lifetime!